 Berkeley City College (BCC) assures the effectiveness of its ongoing planning and resource allocation processes by systematically reviewing and modifying, as appropriate, all parts of the cycle, including institutional and other research efforts (ACCJC Standard I.B.6).

-"Integrated planning is the linking of (mission), vision, priorities, people, and the physical institution in a flexible system of evaluation, decision-making and action.
+As Karen E. Hinton, Ph.D., points out in A Practical Guide to Strategic Planning in Higher Education (2012), "Integrated planning is the linking of [mission], vision, priorities, people, and the physical institution in a flexible system of evaluation, decision-making and action.
 It shapes and guides the entire organization as it evolves over time and within its community."